colbsa/MusserSR.org/about-staff.md

 title: Join Camp Staff
 layout: page
 permalink: /staff
+excerpt: While being a camp counselor can be a demanding job, the rewards are endless as you forge memories that will last a lifetime.
 ---

 Why work at a fast food or retail establishment that focuses on sales when you can have opportunities like these: